pran9v/pran9v/README.md

 - 👋 Hi, I’m Pranav Malik
-- 👀 I’m interested in Android App Dev.
+- 👀 I’m interested in App Dev.
 - ☑️ I've done Java and it is the primary language for DSA in my arsenal.
-- 🌱 I’m currently learning Kotlin and Android Studio
+- 🌱 I’m currently learning Flutter
 - 📫 How to reach me- pran9v@gmail.com